The Monthly Collection

 To celebrate the release of her new book “For The Table,” we’ve invited chef and dinner party host extraordinaire Anna Stockwell to takeover our May Monthly Collection.
-Anna shares her favorite wines, a special dinner party playlist, and a perfect-for-spring salmon recipe.
+Anna shares her favorite wines, a special dinner party playlist, and a perfect-for-any-season salmon recipe.
 Tchin Tchin!

 Hi!
 I’m Anna, Wine + Peace fan girl, customer, occasional contributor and future event co-host (more on that soon!).
 What I love most in the world is bringing people together around a table to share a meal (and good wine).
 I love it so much I just wrote a whole book about how to make the act of gathering for dinner easier, more accessible, and more fun.
 The act of welcoming old and new friends into your home and gathering around the table is what’s special about a dinner party.
 Putting out a couple platters of food prepared just for that table of people, passing those platters around until everyone’s had their fill—this sharing feeds more than just bellies.
 It is what helps us stay connected, form new relationships, and build lasting bonds.
 Now more than ever, this act of intentional gathering for a festive dinner is a useful ritual to bring into our lives.

 My book is full of seasonal menus for dinner parties of all sizes and all possible dietary restrictions, and each menu features just two recipes to serve family-style along with a homemade sauce.
 Because nothing makes a dinner feel like a special dinner more than a sauce.
 The menu below is from my spring chapter, and it’s one of the easiest to prepare menus.
 It features a whole side of salmon, which is always an impressive looking and crowd-pleasing thing to present for the table.
 Alongside, a crunchy sweet-tart salad of celery and stone fruit and herbs.
 Add bread, add sauce, and more than a few bottles of cold wine.